Moderna to supply 500 million vaccine doses to WHO’s struggling Covax initiative

 The Moderna deal is good news for vaccine access — but comes relatively late.

-The two-dose Moderna vaccine demonstrated a 94.1 percent efficacy rate against covid-19 in clinical trials, one of the highest of all the vaccines in use.
+The two-dose vaccine demonstrated a 94.1 percent efficacy rate against covid-19 in clinical trials, one of the highest of all the vaccines in use.
 It has also shown high effectiveness against new variants, particularly the one first detected in Britain.

 However, the deal will do little to alleviate short- and medium-term supply concerns.
-Under the agreement, the company will work with Covax to supply 34 million doses at its “lowest tiered price” by the end of 2021, with the remaining 466 million shots available in 2022.
+Under the agreement, the company will work with Covax to supply 34 million doses at its “lowest tiered price” by the end of 2021, with the option for 466 million shots available in 2022.

 Though such countries as Israel, the United States and Britain are beginning to see the benefits of mass vaccination campaigns, most others are still trying to secure enough vaccine doses.
 Researchers at Duke University predict that some countries will be waiting until 2023.

-Covax aims to distribute up to 2 billion doses this year, with an eye to reaching 20 percent of the population in participating low- and middle-income countries.
+Covax aims to distribute up to 2 billion doses this year, with an eye toward reaching 20 percent of the population in participating low- and middle-income countries.
 To date, it has delivered 49 million doses.

 The effort has been hit by the dramatic coronavirus surge in India.
-Covax is heavily reliant on the AstraZeneca vaccine, particularly doses manufactured by India’s Serum Institute.
+Covax is heavily reliant on the Oxford-AstraZeneca vaccine, particularly doses manufactured by India’s Serum Institute.
 As India’s coronavirus death toll has climbed, exports have all but ceased.
 Covax knows it needs to diversify its vaccine portfolio, but the limited supply of messenger RNA vaccine and temporary halts on the use of other vaccines have made that tough.

 In recent months, public health advocates have urged the United States to do more to force Moderna to share its vaccine, which was developed and manufactured with significant U.S. government support.